Abraham Lincoln and Charles Darwin were born on the exact same day, FEBRUARY 12, 1809, but their lives had opposite effects.

 "Darwin's book is very important and serves me as a basis in natural selection for the class struggle in history."

-Karl Marx dedicated his book, Das Kapital, to Darwin, inscribing that he was a "sincere admirer" in Darwin's personal copy.
+Karl Marx dedicated a personal copy his book, Das Kapital, to Charles Darwin, inscribing that he was a "sincere admirer" of Darwin.

-Darwin also influenced Engels, Lenin, Hitler, Stalin, Mao Zedong and Pol Pot, whose totalitarian regimes killed and enslaved millions.
+Darwin also influenced Engels, Lenin, Hitler, Stalin, Mao Zedong, Pol Pot, and others whose totalitarian regimes killed and enslaved millions.

 Darwin's theory has been used to deny a Creator God.

 A year and a half into the Civil War, Lincoln told his Cabinet, September 22, 1862, as reported Treasury Secretary Salmon Portland Chase:

 "The time for the annunciation of the emancipation policy can no longer be delayed.
 Public sentiment will sustain it, many of my warmest friends and supporters demand it, and I have promised God that I will do it."